 Early Life and Marriage

-Following his enumeration on the 1920 U.S. Federal Census, a few additional sources provide some details about Delmar’s early life.
+Apart from what is revealed by his enumeration on the 1920 U.S. Federal Census, a few other sources provide some additional details about Delmar’s early life.
 According to oral family history, one of Delmar’s first jobs was working as a furniture mover for $0.15 a day with his father, who worked as a driver for several Portland area furniture stores at this time, as shown by the 1920 U.S. Federal Census.
-Oral family history states this was around the time of the Great Depression, though it could have been at any point between 1920 and 1930, as this is when Delmar’s father worked for furniture stores and when Delmar could have as well.
+Oral family history adds that this was around the time of the Great Depression, though it could have been at any point between 1920 and 1930, as this is when Delmar’s father worked for furniture stores and when Delmar could have as well.

 Two entries for Delmar in the Portland City Directory also provide some details about his early adult life.
 The first of these is Delmar’s entry in the 1926 Portland City Directory.
 According to this entry, Delmar, who was about eighteen years old, was employed as a clerk for M & F Company in Portland.
 The M & F Company likely refers to Meier & Frank Company, which was a chain department store.
 This entry also states that Delmar was living at 1471 Greenwich Street in Portland, which was his parents’ home.
 By 1929, Delmar had not only changed his occupation, but also his address.
 According to his entry in the Portland City Directory for that year, Delmar was living at 104 1/2 Philadelphia in Portland and was employed as a mill worker.
 Table 1 below summarizes Delmar’s entries in the Portland City Directory, images of which can be viewed by clicking the year.

 |1929||Mill Worker||Not Stated||104 1/2 Philadelphia, Portland|